leetcode-python-java/leetcode-python-java/README.md

         middleware_stack.build(name) { |env| new.dispatch(name, req, res) }.call req.env
       else
         # self is HomeController, so in this line Rails will new a HomeController instance.
-        # See `HomeController.ancestors`, you can find many parents classes.
+        # See `HomeController.ancestors`, you can find many superclasses.
         # These are some typical ancestors of HomeController.
         # HomeController
         # < ApplicationController
         # < ActionController::Base
         # < ActiveRecord::Railties::ControllerRuntime (module included)
         # < ActionController::Instrumentation (module included)
         # < ActionController::Rescue (module included)